DKrutenk0/DKrutenko-SDET-tech-task/README.md

-# Dmytro Krutenko's SDET Technical Task
+# Dmytro Krutenko's short project

 ### Instructions for setting up the framework